IIEleven11/StyleTTS2FineTune/README.md

 This repository provides a guide on how to prepare a dataset and execute fine-tuning using the StyleTTS2 process. https://github.com/yl4579/StyleTTS2

 ## Changelog
+- **7/25/2024**: Added a specific output format (srt), condition on previous text, max line width, max line count, and segment resolution to the whisperx command.
+(Note: max_line_width is supposed to keep it under 250 chars.
+It sometimes doesn't work.
+If anyone can figure that out let me know)
 - **6/8/2024**: There's now a curate.ipynb notebook.
 Use it to analyze and prune your dataset.
 It will give you a few visuals and possible points of concern about your dataset.
 I highly highly suggest you use it.
 - **6/2/2024**: Added "with_stress" and "preserve_punctuation" to the phonemize script.
 - **5/15/2024**: https://github.com/IIEleven11/SilenceRemover This repo is a fork of [@jerryliuoft](https://github.com/jerryliuoft)'s https://github.com/jerryliuoft/SilenceRemover.
 It's a visual representation for the location, removal, and or addition of silence within media.
 The original repo I forked is specific to video, so it outputs an mp4.
 I will modify this soon to allow for the option of either audio or video output as to more align with our use case.
 It removes a lot of the guesswork that i've been doing with the energy and decible detection.
 I had to share it right away because it immediately saved me a ton of time.
 Take a look at it and throw em a star.
 It's a lifesaver.